MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/seed-seq-class.md

 ## <a name="remarks"></a>Açıklamalar

-Bu sınıfın üye işlevleri özel durumlar oluşturmayın.
+Bu sınıfın üye işlevleri, özel durum oluşturması beklenmiyor.

 ## <a name="requirements"></a>Gereksinimler